greatericontop/GreatStudier/README.md

 - Python 3.9 (or higher), although 3.6 will probably work.
 - `requests` module: Install using `pip install requests` or the equivalent (`python3 -m pip`, `pip3`, etc.) for your system.
-- In current versions, a small part of `rapidfuzz` (as of 2.6.1) is included inline, so it isn't required anymore.

 Some pre-built binaries are available, but they won't work for every system.
 Use the source code if possible.